Credit: @bethelwoodscenter on Instagram

 2. Reserve Your Saratoga Race Season Tickets (Capital-Saratoga)

 A great New York State tradition gets underway in July in Saratoga Springs with the historic Saratoga Race Course hosting its annual summer meet.
-Special events this meet include the $1 million Whitney Stakes and the 153rd running of the $1.25 million Travers States.
-Don’t miss out on the action - book your stay in Saratoga Springs now at top-rated lodgings like The Gideon Putnam, reopening May 1, 2023, which presents classic hospitality surrounded by the serenity of Saratoga Spa State Park; or the downtown Adelphi Hotel, which focuses on luxury and modern design while carrying on the spirit of a historic and charming retreat.
+Special events this meet include the Belmont Stakes (for the first time in Saratoga history) and the 155 running of the $1.25 million Travers Stakes.
+Don’t miss out on the action - book your stay in Saratoga Springs now at top-rated lodgings like The Gideon Putnam, reopening May 2024, which presents classic hospitality surrounded by the serenity of Saratoga Spa State Park; or the downtown Adelphi Hotel, which focuses on luxury and modern design while carrying on the spirit of a historic and charming retreat.

 3. Book Your Glimmerglass Festival Tickets (Central New York)

-Start planning now for this summer’s 2023 Glimmerglass Festival and a riveting visit to Cooperstown!
+Start planning now for this summer’s 2024 Glimmerglass Festival and a riveting visit to Cooperstown!
 This internationally-acclaimed festival has always been a home for new and exciting productions of opera and musical theater, presenting both familiar and rarely performed operas in a magnificent setting overlooking Otsego Lake.
 Book a “Night at the Opera” experience for previews, tours, a chance to meet the performers, and picnic meals on spacious lawns.
-You can choose from 40 performances taking place in July and August, including Romeo and Juliet, and Grammy-winning countertenor, Anthony Roth Costanzo’s An Evening with Anthony Roth Costanzo, with members of the Young Artists Program.
+You can choose from 40 performances taking place in July and August, including The Pirates of Penzance, La Calisto, Pagliacci, and Elizabeth Cree.
+The 2024 Festival will also feature the world premiere of the youth opera Rumpelstiltskin and the Unlovable Children.
 Tickets recently went on sale and are selling quickly, so purchase yours now!
 Hot tip: purchase tickets to multiple shows for the best discounts.

 4. Stake Your 4th of July Fireworks Viewing Spot (New York City)